 Name of Faculty Mentor B.P.S.
 Bhadoria Course Name/ Code National Cadet Corps(NCC) (Sem.
 III - 2000020, Sem.
 IV- 2000021, Sem.
-V- 2000022, Sem.VI- 2000023) Objectives To create human resource of organized, trained & motivated youth, To provide a suitable environment to motivate the youth to take up a career in the Armed forces.
-To develop character, comradeship, discipline, leadership, outlook, sprite of adventure and ideas of selfless service amongst the youth of the country Content SEMESTER 3 Personality development, leadership, Disaster management, Adventure, Border and coastal Areas.
+V- 2000022, Sem.VI- 2000023) Objectives 1 .To create human resource of organized, trained & motivated youth, 2.
+To provide a suitable environment to motivate the youth to take up a career in the Armed forces.
+3. To develop character, comradeship, discipline, leadership, outlook, sprite of adventure and ideas of selfless service ~ amongst the youth of the country Content SEMESTER 3 Personality development, leadership, Disaster management, Adventure, Border and coastal Areas.
 Drill, FC&BC, Map reading, weapon training, social service and community development, obstacle training, Camp.
-SEMESTER 4 Personality development, leadership, Disaster management, Environmental awareness and conservation, General awareness, Armed forces.
+Personality development leadership Disaster management Environmental awareness and conservation General awareness, Armed forces.
 Drill, FC&BC, Map reading, weapon training, social service and community development, Health and hygiene SEMESTER 5 Personality development, Border and coastal Infantry weapons, Military history.
 Drill, FC&BC, Map reading, weapon training, social service and community development, obstacle training, Camp.
 SEMESTER 6 Personality development, Border and coastal areas, Armed forces, Communication, Military history.
 Drill, FC&BC, Map reading, weapon training, Communication, social service and community development, Infantry weapons.
 Outcomes Semester 3.
 1. Acquaint themselves with the different types of leadership 2.
 Recognize the importance of time and its management 3.
 Have an insight into weapon training for NCC cadets 4.
 Understand the technical terms their meaning and use them training with Arms.
 5. Develop awareness to social service and community development.
 Semester 4.
 1. Analyze the different factors that influence personality and shape it 2.
 Appreciate the grace and dignity in the performance of drill.
 3. Develop awareness social service, community development and health and hygiene.
 Semester 5 1.
 Appreciate the improvement of drill, FC and BC, MR, WT 2.
-Examine the principles of effective communication and the barriers in communication Semester 6 1.
-Develop the qualities of patience and confidence and become better individuals 2.
-Assess the different steps to be followed while arms drill is conducted 3.
-Appreciate the diversity in personality of individuals and its influence on their behaviour 4.
+Examine the principles of effective communication and the barriers in communication Jemester u 2 Assess the different steps to be followed while arms drill is conducted 3 Appreciate the diversity in personality of individuals and its influence on their behaviour 4.
 Improvement of drill FC and BC, MR, WT, communication, infantry weapons.

-Name of Faculty Archana Tiwari Course Name/Code Organic Farming (2000028) Objectives 1.To learn natural pesticides and their uses.2.To know right cultivation at right time.3.To learn to maintain soil and crop health.
+Name of Faculty Archana Tiwari

+Course Name/Code Organic Farming (2000028)

+Objectives 1.To learn natural pesticides and their uses.

+2.To know right cultivation at right time.

+3.To learn to maintain soil and crop health.

 Content Introduction to organic farming and its status.
 Organic farming and Human health.
+Components of

-Components of organic farming, concepts principles.
+organic farming, concepts principles.
 Compost production.
 Soil and crop health management.

+Contact hrs. per 30 (in one semester)

+semester

-Contact hrs. per semester 30 (in one semester) Outcomes After completion of course students will be able to:1.
-Appreciate the advantages of organic forming2.
-Plan Organic Farming on small scale
+Outcomes After completion of course students will be able to:

+1. Appreciate the advantages of organic forming

+2. Plan Organic Farming on small scale